Sewer Repairs FAQ

 Is a permit required to repair my sanitary lateral?

-Yes, a plumbing permit is required to repair a sanitary service lateral to ensure that the work is done properly and meets Minneapolis code.
+Yes, a permit is required to repair a sanitary lateral to make sure the work is done properly and meets Minneapolis code.
 If you are hiring a plumbing contractor to do the work, they would usually get the permit.
 Plumbing permits for sewer repairs done by a licensed plumber outside your building are available by calling (612) 673-2451.

-Who can repair my sanitary sewer service?
+Who can repair my sanitary sewer lateral?

-Minneapolis Sewer Operations at (612) 673-5625 or Minneapolis Surface Water & Sewers at (612) 673-2405 for assistance.
+Minneapolis Sewer Operations at (612) 673-5625 or Surface Water & Sewers at (612) 673-2405 can help you get this information.

 Minneapolis Utility Connections can help provide a general estimate of where your sanitary lateral enters the sanitary main.
-Call (612) 673-2451 for assistance.If you are planning on doing any excavating, including sanitary service repair, you are required by Minnesota Statute Chapter 216D to call or contact Gopher State One Call (GSOC).
-They can be reached at 651-454-0002 or at the GSOC website.
+Call (612) 673-2451 for assistance.If you are doing excavation or sanitary lateral repair, you are required by Minnesota Statute to contact Gopher State One Call (GSOC) at (651) 454-0002 or at the GSOC website.

 Do I need a sewer backwater valve on my sewer lateral?

 Call (612) 673-2406 and describe your situation.
 City staff can help you determine if you need a sewer backwater valve.

 Will the City of Minneapolis clean my sanitary lateral for me?

 No. The City is only responsible for maintaining the main sanitary sewer and periodic sewer main cleaning.